 By Jane Chung and Osamu Tsukimori

-SEOUL/TOKYO (Reuters) - The United States re-introduced sanctions against Iran on Monday, although it also gave some of its closest allies exemptions that will allow Tehran's biggest customers, mostly in Asia, to still buy crude for now.
+SEOUL/TOKYO (Reuters) - The United States re-introduced sanctions against Iranian oil exports on Monday, although it also gave some of its closest allies exemptions that will allow Tehran's biggest customers, mostly in Asia, to still buy crude for now.

 Washington restored measures lifted under a 2015 nuclear deal negotiated with Tehran by the administration of President Barack Obama, adding as well 300 new designations including Iran's oil, shipping, insurance and banking sectors, aiming to cripple Iran's main export revenues from the petroleum industry.

 South Korea said on Monday it has been granted a waiver to at least temporarily continue to import condensate from Iran and also still continue financial transactions with the Middle Eastern country.
 The super-light crude oil is a critical feedstock for South Korea's large petrochemical industry.

 South Korea, a U.S. ally and one of Asia's biggest buyers of Iranian oil, asked Washington for "maximum flexibility" last week, after some of its construction firms cancelled energy-related contracts in the Islamic republic due to financing difficulties.

 Under U.S. law, exceptions to the renewed Iran sanctions can be granted for up to 180 days.